Have You Been Injured in a Phoenix Car Accident?

 - Death: Tragically, not everyone survives.
 Our law office does work on cases involving fatalities from auto accidents.

 Legal Help for Car Accident Victims in Phoenix

-Abels & Annes, P.C. fights for the rights of those who suffer injuries in Phoenix auto accidents.
-We understand that driving is one of the most dangerous things we will do in our lives and the statistics prove it.
+The team at Abels & Annes, P.C. fights for the rights of those who suffer injuries in Phoenix auto accidents.
+We understand that driving is one of the most dangerous things we will do in our lives, and the statistics prove it.

 For example, the NHTSA states that 26% of American drivers, at some point, will sustain injuries in an auto accident that requires medical treatment.
 Of those with injuries, 56% will require additional medical care at a later date.